JavierMedina11/OpenCanarias_EnlazaProject/README.md

 In conclusion, for me there are two key elements that we identify in almost all the projects we face: time and money.
 In the case of hybrid applications, both the time-to-market (initial and evolutionary) and the costs are lower, therefore it is presented as a very good option for the development of App's that do not make use of elements such as 3D graphics , super-intensive use of CPU or have a direct link with hardware elements such as thermal cameras, NFC readers, etc.

+A su vez, destacar las webs app.
+A ellas se accede directamente desde el navegador del teléfono o tablet, y en casi todos los dispositivos se abrirá casi de la misma manera gracias al uso del Responsive Web Design.
+Es la opción más sencilla y económica, puesto que reduce los costes de desarrollo.
+La compatibilidad, usabilidad y sencillez, se encuentran entre sus ventajas.

+Las PWA se definen comúnmente como las Apps que reúnen lo mejor de las aplicaciones web y de las nativas, incluso llegando a ser entendidas como un punto medio o una forma evolucionada.
+Entre sus ventajas encontramos:
+* **Responsive:** Currently, most websites have a responsive design that allows them to adapt to different devices, something essential with the predominant role of smartphones.
+* **Actualizada:** The PWAs will always show their latest version to the user, with the use of automatic updates, constantly and instantaneously and without the need to download them.
+This is possible thanks to the use of Service Workers and because it is still a web App, independent of the publication (and the entire process of revision and installation by the user that it entails) in the application markets.
+* **Segura:** The secure HTTPS protocol is always used, which is also necessary for the Service Worker installation.
+* **Offline:** A PWA must allow access, either partially or even totally, despite the fact that there is no Internet connection (or it is of low quality).
+* **Multiplataforma:** In its development, the technology used contemplates its execution on various devices, operating systems and browsers.
+This, in addition to being key when it comes to offering a satisfactory user experience and reaching more potential audiences, makes it easier for developers and reduces costs, since differentiated programming is not required (something that does happen with native Apps) .
+* **Indexable y enlazable:** The content of a PWA is trackable and indexable, so that it can appear as a result in a search engine.
+In addition, it can be shared using a URL, with the possibility that the other person uses it without installing it.

 ## Repositories